 The Desert Split Open

-Based in Joshua Tree, California, and now in its 5th year, the Desert Split Open encourages and amplifies literary work that is feminist, queer, or otherwise radical.
+Based in Joshua Tree, California, since 2019, the Desert Split Open encourages and amplifies literary work that is feminist, queer, or otherwise radical.
 It continues the conversation started by this book: Feckless Cunt: A Feminist Anthology (World Split Open Press, 2018).
 Susan Rukeyser hosts the monthly Desert Split Open Mic, plus special events for Pride Month and Banned Books Week.
 The Desert Split Open also presents occasional readings and interviews with local and visiting authors, with a focus on feminist writers of extraordinary prose.
 Contact worldsplitopenpress @ gmail.com to join our mailing list.

 EVENTS